a19grey/ZombieTeam/README.md

 ### Game Mechanics

-- **Wave-Based Progression**: Enemies come in waves, with difficulty increasing over time.
-- **Boss Waves**: Every 5th wave features a Zombie King boss.
+- **Enemy Progression**: Endless Hoardes of enemies spawn in front of you
 - **Scoring System**: Different points awarded for different enemy types.
 - **Health System**: Player must manage health to survive.
 - **Powerups**: Various powerups can be collected to enhance combat abilities.